 - Accurate Diagnosis: Since RSV symptoms resemble those of the common cold, flu, or other respiratory viruses, it’s difficult to diagnose based on symptoms alone.
 The RSV swab accurately determines if RSV is present, ensuring that patients receive the appropriate care.

 - Limits the Spread: RSV is highly contagious and knowing whether someone is going through it helps limit the spread.
-Therefore, the RSV swab test helps identify who is in isolation or needs treatment to avoid infecting others.
+Therefore, the RSV swab test helps identify who should distance themselves to avoid infecting others.

 How long does the RSV swab test take?